Naples, Italy

 When we asked people what advice they would give someone preparing to move to Naples, they said:

 "Before moving to Naples, expats should be aware of the following: 1.
 Language: Italian is the official language in Naples, and while some locals may speak English, it is essential to learn Italian to navigate daily life and communicate effectively with neighbors and colleagues.
 2. Cost of living: Naples has a lower cost of living compared to other major Italian cities like Rome and Milan.
 However, it is essential to budget for housing, utilities, groceries, and transportation.
 3. Housing: The rental market in Naples offers various options, from modern apartments to historic buildings.
 It is advisable to work with a local real estate agent to find suitable accommodation.
 4. Safety: Naples has a reputation for petty crime, such as pickpocketing and theft.
 Expats should take precautions to protect their belongings and be aware of their surroundings, especially in crowded areas and tourist hotspots.
 5. Transportation: Naples has a well-connected public transportation system, including buses, trams, and a metro system.
 Owning a car may not be necessary, but if you choose to drive, be prepared for chaotic traffic and limited parking.
 6. Employment: The job market in Naples can be competitive, particularly for expats.
 It is essential to have a solid job offer or a reliable source of income before moving to the city.
 7. Healthcare: Italy has a public healthcare system that provides free or low-cost medical services to residents.
 Expats should obtain a health insurance card (tessera sanitaria) to access these services.
 8. Education: Naples has a range of public and private schools, as well as international schools that offer education in English.
 Research the available options and enroll your children in a suitable school well in advance.
 9. Culture and lifestyle: Naples is a vibrant city with a rich history, delicious cuisine, and lively arts scene.
 Embrace the local culture by participating in community events, exploring the city's attractions, and trying traditional Neapolitan dishes.
 10. Climate: Naples has a Mediterranean climate with hot summers and mild winters.
 Be prepared for high temperatures and humidity during the summer months and occasional rain in the winter.
 11. Visa and residency: Depending on your nationality, you may need a visa to enter Italy and a residence permit to live and work in Naples.
-Research the requirements and start the application process well in advance of your move," explained one expat living in Naples, Italy.
+Research the requirements and start the application process well in advance of your move," said one expat who made the move to Naples.

 How do I find a place to live in Naples?